yon2004/macOSLAPS-Legacy/README.md

 -------
 The script will also perform logging so that you know when the password is changed and its new expiration date or when the current unchanged password will expire.
-This file is stored in /Library/Logs/ as macOSLAPS.log
+This file is stored in /Library/Logs/macOSLAPS.log

 Feedback
 --------